CPAN-Security/security.metacpan.org/docs/cna-faq.md

 #### You can't tell me what to do!

 That's true.
-We're not telling you what to.
+We're not telling you what to do.
 We're telling you about vulnerabilities, and offering advice to fix them.

 You don't have to follow our advice or cooperate with us in any way.